 January was a great time to visit Budapest.
 It’s not very popular with the majority of tourists due to it being winter but I found it the perfect time to visit.
 For starters, I managed to get a cheap flight from my local airport with a budget airline.
 It’s perfect to give you that little boost after Christmas when some people struggle with post-holiday blues.

-Yes, it’s cold but with a lovely thick jacket and hat, you’ll be lovely and warm doing all that site-seeing.
+Yes, it’s cold but with a lovely warm jacket and hat, you’ll be lovely and warm doing all that site-seeing.
 I was lucky enough for it to snow during my January trip which turned the city into a mini winter wonderland, great for those Instagram shots!

 You can also go ice-skating on the frozen lake near the Castle, which is a wonderful experience and of course, will keep you warm too!

 The city still has a lovely buzz although it’s quieter than the busy months there are still plenty of people about.
 I was lucky enough to book on the Budapest Caving Tour, last minute but during peak season these tours fill up very quickly.
 You might think the caves would be really cold in January but they are actually warmer than outside and stay the same temperature the whole year round.

 Visiting Budapest in February